maraho/textreuse-blast/README.md

 This software can be run in two ways: in one go, or in batches.

 ### In one go
 If your data is small enough, you may want to run it in one go.
 This can be done by running run_full.py.
-This goes through all the above steps.
+This goes through all the steps.

 run_full.py arguments: